ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/setup-stage.md

 INFO:usb_2 -- Goal reached; move to the next section
 ```

-`wlength` / `length` can vary depending on the OS, USB port (USB 2.0 vs USB 3.0) or the presence of a USB hub so you may see a different value.
+> Note: `wlength` / `length` can vary depending on the OS, USB port (USB 2.0 vs USB 3.0) or the presence of a USB hub so you may see a different value.

 You can find a solution to this step in `advanced/firmware/src/bin/usb-2-solution.rs`.